-- More than 300,000 books (print and electronic) and streaming media - Access to more than 50,000 periodicals (print and electronic) - More than 110 different databases in a variety of subject areas, most accessible from off campus - Copies of all theses and dissertations completed at Benedictine University and George Williams College - Archives and Special Collections (Appointments are not required but strongly encouraged.
-Call (630) 829-6064 to arrange an appointment.)
+- More than 335,000 books (print and electronic). - Access to more than 125,000 periodicals (print and electronic). - More than 86,000 streaming videos. - More than 110 different databases in a variety of subject areas, most accessible from off campus. - Instructional Materials Collection juvenile books, teachers' kits, curriculum resources - More than 2,000 pieces in the music score collection. - Copies of theses and dissertations completed at Benedictine University and George Williams College. - Illinois Documents Depository. - Institutional Repository/Constellation. - Archives and Special Collections.